Bayramova/text_generator/README.md

 ```
 7. Run generate with the following command:
 ```
-poetry run generate --input-dir <path to txt with data> --checkpoint <path to trained model> --prefix <seed word> --length <number of words to generate>
+poetry run generate --input-dir <path to file with data> --checkpoint <path to trained model> --prefix <seed word> --length <number of words to generate>
 ```

 ## Development